 The foundation of all quality asset protection plans is a foreign trust.
+Our team has years of experience setting up foreign trusts.
 Even the best of domestic asset protection plans include a foreign trust and a flight clause.
 When trouble comes, you can move your liquid assets out of harm’s way.
 Transfer them out of the domestic structures and into the foreign trust.
 Here’s how and when to form a foreign trust… and when not too.

 I’ll start with who shouldn’t form a foreign trust.
 A proper set up isn’t cheap.
 If your structure costs less than $12,000, you’re probably doing something wrong.
 Therefore, I don’t recommend a foreign trust for anyone with less than $500,000 to protect.

 Some clients from offshore trusts with less than this if 1) they expect to add to the nest egg over time, and 2) they have a high probability of litigation or are in a high risk industry.